lr-m/lr-m.github.io/static/media/td-2022-10-30-cheap-games-console-teardown.b2178c93d80c161b8071.md

 # Summary

 Overall, this device was pretty good.
 Despite not managing to dump the firmware, we managed to get hold of a similar firmware that has already been emulated, and customised the graphics of the rom using some well-known NES tools.
-We also reversed how the contoller works with a logic analyzer, and wrote an Arduino library for interfacing the provided NES-like controller with any Arduino sketch.
+We also reversed how the controller works with a logic analyser, and wrote an Arduino library for interfacing the provided NES-like controller with any Arduino sketch.